-Through the research, discussion, and consideration of input, training, and pertinent literature, the executive steering committee distilled its work to the following general findings:
+Through the research, discussion, and consideration of input, training, and pertinent literature, the executive steering committee distilled its work to the following general findings in 2008 and 2009 and continues to refine the findings for 2010:

-- A. Gang activity is on the rise in Washington schools and communities. - B. The presence of gang activity in the vicinity of schools poses a risk to staff and student safety and school security. - C. Effective anti-gang initiatives require the elements of prevention, intervention, and suppression. - D. Intimidation of staff and students by gang members is one of the most significant impacts that gangs have on the educational environment and perception of school safety. - E. Schools do not have a uniform approach to addressing gang activity or gangassociated students. - F. Administrators, teachers, and other school staff lack current information on gangs, gang indicators, and gang activity. - G. Most schools and communities lack the resources to address gang issues.
+- 1. Gang activity continues on the rise in Washington schools and communities. - 2.
+The presence of gang activity in the vicinity of schools poses a risk to staff and student safety and school security. - 3.
+Effective anti-gang initiatives require the elements of prevention, intervention, suppression, and reentry programs. - 4.
+Intimidation of staff and students by gang members has large impacts on the educational environment and perception of school safety. - 5.
+Schools need a unified policy to address gang activity or gang-associated students. - 6.
+Administrators, teachers, and other school staff lack current information on gangs, gang indicators, and gang activity. - 7.
+Most schools and communities lack the resources to provide effective prevention and intervention work with gang issues.

 These findings form the foundation for the recommendations made by the task force.
-Although these findings were reported and discussed comprehensively in the December 2008 report, they are reiterated herein with updated information as appropriate.
+Although these findings were reported and discussed comprehensively in the December 2008 report, they continued to be reiterated herein with updated information as appropriate.